 But are these benefits worth the annual fee?
 Read on.
 We'll cover the pros and cons of the Delta SkyMiles Gold Credit Card below to help you decide.

 Did you know: There are 3 different Delta credit cards.
-The Gold has an annual fee of $99, while the Delta Platinum and Delta Reserve credit card have a $250 (See Rates & Fees) and $550 annual fee (See Rates & Fees) respectively.
+The Gold has an annual fee of $150 ($0 intro annual fee for the first year) (See Rates & Fees), while the Delta Platinum and Delta Reserve credit card have a $350 (See Rates & Fees) and $650 annual fee (See Rates & Fees) respectively.
 Unless you are a big spender, we generally recommend you consider the Delta Gold first.

 Here's something you may not know: a few credit cards let you transfer points into Delta SkyMiles.
 The credit card might not specifically say "Delta" on the front, but these other options may be better for you if you want flexibility.
 Keep in mind that you'll lose Delta-specific perks such as free checked bag on Delta flights and priority boarding.

 In particular, AMEX Membership Rewards allow you to transfer points to Delta Airlines.
-Consider looking into the the AMEX Platinum (if you're a frequent traveler), and the AMEX Everyday (for a no annual fee option).
+Consider looking into the the AMEX Platinum if you're a frequent traveler.

 Hot Deal!
 Earn Bonus Miles Offers